- Free general admission

 Curator of Textiles and Islamic Art

 Louise Mackie is responsible for the internationally renowned textile collection representing 62 countries as well as the museum’s collection of art from Islamic lands.
-She is presently completing a book on Islamic textiles based on Cleveland’s exemplary collection, one of the foremost in the world.
+She recently completed Symbols of Power, a book on Islamic textiles based on Cleveland’s exemplary collection, one of the foremost in the world.
 Mackie has been curator since 1998.

 In addition to giving numerous scholarly and public lectures on Islamic textiles and carpets, she taught in the Fine Arts department at the University of Toronto.
 She has consulted on Islamic textiles, including medieval textiles excavated at Fustat (Old Cairo) by Prof. George Scanlon in 1980.

 Mackie has also written catalogues, chapters, and articles and contributed to large research projects.
 She was the video producer and project director of interdisciplinary fieldwork for Threads of Time: Handmade Textiles for Weddings in Fez, Morocco, a video documentary (1996) partially funded by the Barakat Foundation, which also led to conference papers and published articles.
 She also contributed to extensive collaborative international research on Ottoman Turkish silks of the 15th to 17th centuries as the textile scholar, spearheaded by Prof. Dr. Nurhan Atasoy along with Dr. Hulya Tezcan and Prof. Walter B. Denny in IPEK: Imperial Ottoman Silks and Velvets (2001), generously funded by the Turk Ekonomi Bankasi, Istanbul, Turkey.